TOWARDS GOOD GOVERNMENT IN QUEENSLAND

 Political responsiveness had been emphasised nationally since the early 1980s (and increased by measures such as: staff contracts; recruitment of outsiders; and interchanges between public services and ministerial offices).
 The perceived abdication of responsibility to public service `mandarins' was described as a major source of Australia's problems by present the Prime Minister.
 There is often an expectation now that public services will respond to the government of the day (rather than to the `public interest', which is seen as only able to be defined politically).
 All the independence now expected of a public service is that: it be well informed; provide comprehensive analyses; provide continuity of knowledge; and know of the diversity of opinion on any subject (Tingle L. `The Fall of the Mandarins', Weekend Australian, 29-30 July, 1995, and two subsequent articles).

-Wilinski apparently derived his proposals from the Royal Commission on Australian Government Administration which from 1974 to 1976 had considered the policy implementation difficulties faced by the Whitlam Government.
+Wilenski apparently derived his proposals from the Royal Commission on Australian Government Administration which from 1974 to 1976 had considered the policy implementation difficulties faced by the Whitlam Government.
 He influenced the methods of reform used by NSW in 1977 and the Commonwealth in 1983.
 This also had a major impact on the reform style in Victoria in 1980s, and Queensland after 1989.

-However accepting Wilinski's assumption (that the problem is to overcome bureaucratic resistance to change) shifted the focus from achieving real goals, onto changing the public sector as an end in itself.
+However accepting Wilenski's assumption (that the problem is to overcome bureaucratic resistance to change) shifted the focus from achieving real goals, onto changing the public sector as an end in itself.
 Thus it was difficult (impossible?) to realistically know what capabilities to seek through reform, and resulted in organisations which subsequently struggled to work out what to do and how to do it.
 Furthermore, this approach favoured `successful' managers who comply with superiors wishes, but may have only superficial knowledge of the functions of agencies and little experience.

 Successful managers: `What do successful managers - those who have been promoted relatively quickly - have in common with effective managers - those who have satisfied, committed subordinates and high performing units?
 Surprisingly the answer seem to be that they have little in common. ...... although managers who are successful (that is rapidly promoted) may be astute politicians, they are not necessarily effective.
 In fact the so called effective managers may be the ones who do not in fact take care of people and get high performance from their units. ...... instead of looking for sophisticated technical or governmental approaches to the performance of organisations, the solution may be as simple as promoting effective managers.'
 (Luthans F., `Successful vs Effective Real managers', Academy of Management, EXECUTIVE, V8, N2, 1988, pp127-132)